lutzhamel/popsom7/Python/README.md

 ```

 ## Usage
 Below is a quick example using the popsom `sklearnapi` interface.
-Popsom also supports
-an interface similar to the popsom R release.
-For more details please see the project [homepage](https://github.com/lutzhamel/popsom7)

 ```python
    from popsom7.sklearnapi import SOM